coffee2code/hide-broken-shortcodes/readme.txt

 == Filters ==

 The plugin is further customizable via two filters.
-Typically, these customizations would be put into your active theme's functions.php file, or used by another plugin.
+Typically, code making use of filters should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).

 = hide_broken_shortcode =